 Authorize at least two employees at your organization to serve as (EUACs).
 The EUAC is the "trust anchor" at your organization who has the authority to designate authorized individuals (Subscribers) who will transact business via a FedLine access solution.
 To authorize an EUAC, print and complete the Federal Reserve Bank End User Authorization Contact (EUAC) Form (PDF).
 The completed EUAC form must be signed by an individual listed on your organization's Official Authorization List (OAL).
 Requests not signed by an authorized signer will be delayed until proper authorization has been obtained by Federal Reserve Bank staff.
 If your organization does not have an OAL, review and submit a Board Resolution and Official Authorization List (OAL).
 When we receive the completed and signed EUAC form, a credential will be issued to the EUAC.
 The EUAC will use the credential to access the EUAC Center, which enables the EUAC to reset FedLine subscriber passwords and access Subscriber reports and FedLine documentation.

 The Federal Reserve Banks use credentials to control access to Federal Reserve Financial Services.
 Based on the services selected, Subscribers will be issued the appropriate credential.
 To obtain credentials for your organization's Subscribers, your organization's EUAC should complete a separate Federal Reserve Bank External Subscriber Request Form for each individual who will be authorized to access a FedLine access solution.
-To determine which services your organization may need and the corresponding Subscriber roles, please review the Subscriber Role and Application Descriptions.
+To determine which services your organization may need and the corresponding Subscriber roles, please review the Subscriber Access Level Descriptions.

 After your EUAC completes and submits the online interactive form, the form will be automatically sent to the Customer Contact Center for processing.